rmarscher/react-docs/source/server-side-rendering.md

 > Note: if you are using [Redux](redux.html) externally to Apollo, and already have store rehydration, you should pass the store state into the [`Store` constructor](http://redux.js.org/docs/basics/Store.html).

-Then, when a client calls runs queries, the data will be returned instantly because it is already in the store!
+Then, when the client runs the first set of queries, the data will be returned instantly because it is already in the store!

 > Note that if you are using [`forceFetch`](cache-updates.html#forceFetch) on queries, you should pass the `ssrForceFetchDelay` option to skip force fetching during initialization: